danidiaz/really-small-backpack-example/lesson6-abstracting-monad-stacks/README.md

     cabal bench

 As expected, the MTL version of the logic runs much slower.
 But remember: we aren't inlining any of the `countUp` functions!

+## Am I obligated to use the same abstract monad throughout my logic?

+What if I have different functions in my program logic, each of them requiring different constraints from the monad?
+Say, a function which requires `MonadState` and another function which requires both `MonadState` and `MonadReader`.
+When using module signatures, how to avoid forcing all the functions to live in the same monad?

+I haven't tried it yet, but perhaps a possible solution would be to list more than one abstract monad in the module signature, and also define abstract [monad morphisms](https://www.reddit.com/r/haskell/comments/kjer0o/monad_transformers_and_effects_with_backpack/gh0jnlh/) between them, to be provided by the implementation.

+I'm not sure how well would it work.
+Calls between functions of your program logic would become more cumbersome because we would need to apply the morphisms.